 Substitute Senate Bill No. 1541, also known as Public Act No. 25-161, significantly revises the structure and responsibilities of the Office of the Correction Ombuds.
-The bill extends the term of the Correction Ombuds from two years to four years, aligning it with the Governor's term starting January 6, 2027.
-It broadens the definition of "ombuds services" to encompass evaluating services for incarcerated individuals, reviewing nonemergency procedures, and conducting unrestricted site visits to correctional facilities.
-The Ombuds will now receive communications from incarcerated individuals at no cost and is required to publish a semiannual summary of activities on their website.
-Additionally, the bill ensures that the Governor cannot reduce funding for the office and emphasizes the Ombuds' independence in performing their duties.
+Key changes include extending the term of the Correction Ombuds from two years to four years, aligning it with the Governor's term starting January 6, 2027.
+The bill clarifies the Ombuds' role in evaluating services for incarcerated individuals, conducting unrestricted site visits to correctional facilities, and publishing activity summaries online.
+It also ensures that the Governor cannot reduce funding for the office and emphasizes the Ombuds' independence in investigating complaints, including the authority to issue subpoenas and maintain confidentiality in communications with incarcerated individuals.

 Statutes affected: